secretagentan/exercise_w05d05_mongo_node_express/README.md

 - [ ] The server should respond with JSON of all the inserted data

 When a user visits '/' and clicks "Get Data"

-- [ ] the client should perform an XHR GET request to '/data'
+    - the client should perform an XHR GET request to '/data'
-- [ ] the server should retrieve all the data from MongoDB
+    - the server should retrieve all the data from MongoDB
-- [ ] the server should return a JSON response of the data
+    - the server should return a JSON response of the data

+When a user visits '/comments'
-- [ ] the client should render a list of all the data
+    - the server should retrieve all the data from MongoDB
+    - the server should render an HTML response using a Handlebars template
+>>>>>>> update to readme

 When a user visits '/data/[objectId]'

 - [ ] The server should respond with JSON of that inserted data with that objectId

+When a user visits '/comments/[objectId]'
+    - the server should retrieve that data from MongoDB
+    - the server should render an HTML response using a Handlebars template

 ### 💀 cruD